somefoolouthere/audacity-macros/README.md

 Perfectly separates the bass and treble of a track into two.

 # Installation
+### From the repo branches
 1. Go to a branch for the macro you want.
 2. Go to the txt file of the macro you want to download.
 3. Right click on the "Raw" button and save link.
+4. In Audacity, go to Tools > Macros...
+5. Click Import... and open the txt of the macro you downloaded.